Are you interested in a career at Colchester Zoo?

 The gardening team might only be small, but they have a massive job on their hands maintaining and planting not just the visitor areas, but the animal enclosures too!

 Guest Services & Administration Team

-In this department, there is never a dull moment, from taking school and group bookings, making Birthday Party arrangements, and the various "Keeper for the Day" products on offer, to selling our Gold and Platinum passes.
+In this department, there is never a dull moment, from taking school and group bookings, making Birthday Party arrangements, and the various "Keeper for the Day" products on offer, to selling our Zoo passes.
 Being the central meeting point within the Zoo they also deal with any lost children and lost property!

-This team includes our informal educators who run events and activities around the zoo, and our volunteer coordinator who organises all the volunteers and student work placements.
-The team also includes the school educators who deliver our free educational sessions to children and students from primary age to degree level.
+This team includes our learning coordinators who run public engagement events and coordinate school visits and school sessions.
+The team also includes our volunteer coordinator who organises all the volunteers and student work placements.

 This small team deals with all of the PR and promotions and maintains and develops the zoo's online presence on the website, Facebook and Twitter working with an in house designer.
 Whether its designing posters, arranging filming for programmes like Zoo Days or publishing our Zoo Matters Newsletters its a busy department!

 A vital part of Colchester Zoo, dealing with job applications, ensuring that all of our staff get paid on time; making sure invoices are sent, and suppliers are paid!

 Last but by no means least, the Animal Keepers are one of the largest teams at Colchester Zoo, ranging from our Curators to our Trainee Keepers, they look after all of the daily needs of the 270 + animal species to the highest standards possible.
 They provide presentations to visitors about some of the animals in their care.
 They also develop training techniques which are being used by conservationists to protect animals in the wild!

 All our current vacancies are advertised on this website, with some of our Zoo Keeper vacancies also being placed on the BIAZA and Zoo Biology websites.